Member, Head, Pediatric Oncology Program

 Research in the Bernstein lab has primarily focused on developmental aspects of blood cell formation, maturation and diversification (hematopoiesis), with the specific goal of developing novel therapies.
 One set of studies identified maturation-associated proteins on AML cells.
 They advanced an antibody-based strategy to target one of these proteins (antigens), known as CD33.
 This led to the development of Mylotarg®, a CD33-targeting antibody that carries a lethal drug to kill AML cells; Mylotarg is now FDA-approved for treating patients with AML.

 More recent studies have focused on the role of the “Notch” and interacting molecules (known as the Notch “signaling pathway”).
 The Bernstein team has shown that Notch signaling can enhance self-renewal of pluripotent hematopoietic stem cells.
 Their findings led to a novel approach for engineered Notch ligand-induced expansion of stem cell numbers from umbilical cord blood exposure.
 This method produced a substantial increase in the number of CD34+ stem cells that were able to replenish the blood systems in transplanted mice.
-In clinical trial s led by Colleen Delaney, Notch-expanded stem cells can provide rapid early engraftment.
-A randomized study is currently testing if expanded, “off-the-shelf” cord blood precursors decrease the early transplant-related morbidity and mortality that can occur in patients undergoing umbilical cord blood transplantation and contribute to improvement in overall survival.
+In clinical trials led by Colleen Delaney, Notch-expanded stem cells provided rapid early engraftment.
+A randomized study is currently testing if expanded, “off-the-shelf” cord blood precursors decrease morbidity and mortality during the neutropenic period in patients undergoing umbilical cord blood transplantation as well those undergoing intensive chemotherapy for AML and contribute to improvement in overall survival.